Rachel Rockwell

 Rachel Rockwell (born Natalie Rachel Heyde; July 14, 1969 – May 28, 2018) was an American theater director, choreographer and performer.

 Early life

 Rockwell was born Natalie Rachel Heyde in Columbia, Missouri, the daughter of songwriter/teacher Gary Heyde (Austin Gary) and actress/teacher Glory (Kissel) Heyde.
 Her brother is Jeremy Spencer (Heyde), the former drummer of heavy metal band Five Finger Death Punch.

-Beginning at seven, she studied dance with Ricki Smith Newman, Sylvia Watters and Evansville Dance Theater.
+Beginning at seven, she studied dance with Ricki Smith Newman, Sylvia Watters and Evansville Dance Theater in Evansville, Indiana.
 At 13, she won a scholarship to study ballet at the National Academy of Arts in Champaign, Illinois.
-In 1993, she directed her first musical, Tintypes, at the New Harmony Theater in Indiana.
+In 1993, while at University of Southern Indiana, she directed her first musical, Tintypes, at the New Harmony Theater in New Harmony, Indiana.
 After college, she moved to Chicago.

 Career

 Beginning in the mid-1990s, Rockwell directed and choreographed dozens of productions for such theaters as: Steppenwolf, Chicago Shakespeare Theatre, Drury Lane Theatre Oakbrook, Marriott Theatre Lincolnshire, Paramount Theatre, Noble Fool Theatricals, Fox Valley Repertory, Apple Tree, The Little Theatre on the Square, SIU Summer Theatre and McCleod Summer Playhouse.

 She appeared on Broadway in Mamma Mia! and the national tours of Mamma Mia! and Harold Prince's Show Boat.

 A triple-threat performer, Rockwell was nominated for a Joseph Jefferson Award for Best Actress in a review (And The World Goes 'Round) (2001); and Best Supporting Actress in a musical for The Pajama Game (2004).

 As a choreographer, she was nominated for Joseph Jefferson Awards for The King & I (2007) and A Chorus Line (2011).
 As a director, she received Jeff Award nominations for Miss Saigon (2009); The 25th Annual Putnam County Spelling Bee—Best Musical (2009); Ragtime (2010) and 42nd Street (2011).
 For her acclaimed Drury Lane Oakbrook Theatre production of Ragtime (11 Jeff nominations and seven awards), she received the Joseph Jefferson Award as Best Director of a musical.
 As Director, Jeff Award nominations (2012) for Best Director and Best Musical: The Sound of Music and Sweeney Todd at Drury Lane Oakbrook Theatre; and Best Play: Enron at Timeline Theatre Company.

 In 2010, she was named "Best Director" by Chicago Magazine.